ALLDATA Europe Privacy Policy

 You can request confirmation from us as to whether we are processing your personal data.
 If such processing is taking place, you can request information about the following from us in accordance with Art.
 15 GDPR:

-• Purposes for which the personal data are processed
+- purposes for which the personal data are processed

-• Categories of personal data that are processed
+- categories of personal data that are processed

-• Recipients or categories of recipients to whom your personal data have been or will be disclosed
+- recipients or categories of recipients to whom your personal data have been or will be disclosed

-• Existence of a right to rectification or erasure of your personal data, a right to restriction of processing by us or a right to object to such processing
+- planned duration of the storage of your personal data or, if concrete information on this is not possible, criteria for determining the storage duration existence of a right to rectification or erasure of your personal data, a right to restriction of processing by us or a right to object to such processing

-• All available information about the origin of the data, if the personal data is not collected from you
+- existence of a right of appeal to a supervisory authority all available information about the origin of the data, if the personal data is not collected from you

-• Existence of automated decision-making including profiling pursuant to Art.
+- existence of automated decision-making including profiling pursuant to Art.
 22 para.
 1 and 4 GDPR and - at least in these cases - meaningful information about the logic involved as well as the scope and the intended effects of such processing on you

 You may also request a copy of your personal records we possess.